Use of Human Fetal Tissue in Research

 - “Fetus” means the product of conception from implantation until delivery.

 - "Fetal material" includes the dead fetus; or cells, material, or organs excised from a dead fetus.

-- This policy does not apply to placental or umbilical materials and cell lines or human embryonic stem cells.
+- This policy does not apply to cell lines derived from fetal materials, placental or umbilical materials and their cell lines, or human embryonic stem cells and their cell lines.

 - Research involving human fetal material shall be conducted only in accord with any applicable federal, state, or local laws and regulations regarding such activities.

 - If information associated with the fetal material described above is recorded for research purposes in a manner that living individuals (e.g. living donor(s) of the material) can be identified, directly or through identifiers linked to those individuals, those individuals are research subjects.

 - All research using human fetal materials derived from an induced abortion or which otherwise meets the criteria for IRB review must be submitted for review and ongoing approval to a UW-Madison Health Sciences Institutional Review Board (IRB).